AnyBody/anybody-tutorial/A_Getting_started/lesson1.rst

 Model templates
 ---------------

-To create a new Human Standing model using the template model in the AMMR, click the "Create New from template" button |Model button| in the toolbar:
+To create a new standing model using the template model in the AMMR, click the "Create New from template" button |Model button| in the toolbar:

 |ModelLoadButton|